 We understand that many professionals have to travel within their jobs.
-For that reason, we record all classes on DVD.
-Candidates can then borrow the DVDs to review the material that was missed.
-These DVDs supplement the notes and assistance you will receive from your group members upon your return.
+For that reason, we record all class sessions online.
+Candidates can review the material that was missed through a URL.
+These recordings supplement the notes and assistance you will receive from your group members upon your return.

-If you travel extensively for your job and are out of the country for long periods of time, we recommend that you discuss it with the Program Director in the interview during the application process.
+If you travel extensively for your job and are out of the country for long periods of time, we recommend that you discuss it with the Program's Executive Director in the interview during the application process.

 Mathematical skills are an important concern for many Candidates.
 In order to prepare candidates for the quantitative courses in the Program, we have developed a Business Mathematics Preparation Workshop that takes place prior to beginning the Program.
 The course is designed to prepare candidatests for the quantitative components of the Telfer Executive MBA program.